chinjieh/mugenplcfg/README.txt

 Memory :
 	- Omit memory blocks that are reserved
 	- Size of memoryBlocks are rounded down to the nearest multiple of a page
-	- Sets "allocatable" to false for memoryBlocks with a size < 1 MB
+	- Sets "allocatable" to false for memoryBlocks with a size < allocatable (1MB)

 Devices (PCI):
 	- Omit PCI Bridges